 Before starting the transfer process, you want to ensure that actual award space on your specific dates is available.

-The more flexible your travel dates are, the higher likelihood that you’ll be able to find award availability that can be booked on points.
+The more flexible your travel dates are, the more likely you’ll be able to find award availability that can be booked on points.

 STEP 1: